 The initial thing you need to do is connect Tableau to the data that you want to analyze.
 You can do this by clicking Tableau to a file (such as an Excel spreadsheet) or connecting it to a live data source (such as a database).

 Once you have connected Tableau to your data, you will see a list of the fields in your data set.
 You can then start to build your visualization by dragging and dropping fields into the different areas of the Tableau interface.

-Now that you have connected Tableau to your data, you can create visualizations.
+Now that you have connected Tableau to your data, you can create data visualizations.
 There are several methods to do this, but the "drag and drop" method is the most common.

 To use the drag-and-drop method, click on the field you want to use in your visualization and drag it into the appropriate area of the Tableau interface.